 Musa Basjoo, more commonly known as the Japanese Banana Tree, belongs to the Musaceae family and is one of the perennial evergreen plants.
-Originating from Sichuan, in China, these fruit trees actually do very well in the UK climate.
-These trees can become quite sizable, growing to a maximum height of 5 metres and will be a full size between 5 to 10 years.
+Originating from Sichuan, in China, these exotic banana trees actually do very well in the UK climate.
+These trees have an impressive growth rate, reaching a maximum height of 5 metres and will be a full size between 5 to 10 years.

-In Japan, these bananas are eaten as a delicacy and they are a small variety of banana, often used as a dessert.
+In Japan, the bananas are eaten as a delicacy.
+Musa Basjoo are a small variety of banana, often used as a dessert.
 They are loved in Japan for their fibre qualities, hence their nickname of “Japanese Fibre Bananas”.

 Growing hardy bananas in the UK doesn’t always bring edible results so it’s important to be aware of this prior to planting.
 This being said though, the tree is very impressive to look at with its big leaves and flowers.

 How To Grow Japanese Banana Trees in the UK

 Musa Basjoo trees are one of the hardiest exotic fruit trees you can grow and can cope with up to -15°C. In the right location, with the right soil, you can enjoy your hardy banana plant for many years.
 By following our guide below, you will give your Japanese Banana tree the best care.

 Although you can grow your Musa Basjoo in a border, container growing is very easy.
 This method is ideal for those with small gardens or only a patio space.
 Growing exotic banana plants in pots allows you to move your plants around to capture the warmth as the growing season progresses.

 Although exotic in appearance, growing a Japanese banana plant in your own garden does not need advanced skills.
 Follow the simple steps below and enjoy impressive tropical foliage in your garden.